KiraResari/ceal-chronicler-f/Protocol.md

   - [ ] adjacent locations
   - [ ] locations within other locations
   - [ ] by clicking on linked locations, you can jump to them
+  - [x] parent location is being displayed
+  - [x] parent location can be edited
+  - [ ] parent location can be removed
+  - [ ] child locations are being displayed
 - [x] can be saved and loaded
 - [x] Characters at a location at a time are displayed
   - [x] You can jump to these characters